baldurk/renderdoc/docs/how/how_view_texture.rst

 	Named Texture: The example texture bound with name displayed.

 In a similar way any other resource can be named and this will be useful throughout the rest of the analysis.
+If a custom name is not provided, a default name will be generated - as seen above with the Render Pass and Framebuffer objects.

 Texture list in Texture Viewer
 ------------------------------

-.. |page_white_link| image:: ../imgs/icons/page_white_link.png
+.. |page_white_stack| image:: ../imgs/icons/page_white_stack.png

 In the texture viewer you can open a filterable list of all textures in the capture.
-This can be opened with the texture list icon |page_white_link|.
+This can be opened with the texture list icon |page_white_stack|.
 When clicked on this will open a sidebar on the texture viewer that lists all textures.

 .. figure:: ../imgs/Screenshots/TexList.png